A. S. Dillingham

-Alan Shane Dillingham is a historian and associate professor in the School of Historical, Philosophical and Religious Studies at Arizona State University.
-During the 2024-2025 academic year, he will serve as an Andrew W. Mellon Foundation Fellow at Stanford University's Center for Advanced Study in the Behavioral Sciences.
-Dillingham’s research focuses on the history of Native and Indigenous peoples across the Americas.
+Alan Shane Dillingham is a historian and Associate Professor in the School of Historical, Philosophical and Religious Studies at Arizona State University.
+During the 2024-2025 academic year, he served as an Andrew W. Mellon Foundation Fellow at Stanford University's Center for Advanced Study in the Behavioral Sciences.
+Dillingham’s research focuses on the history of Indigenous peoples of the Americas.
 He has published on twentieth-century Mexico, the intersection of anti-colonial politics and development policy, and labor and youth-led social movements.
+An enrolled tribal member of the Choctaw Nation of Oklahoma, Dillingham seeks to connect the history and politics of Native peoples across the Americas in his teaching and scholarship.

 His first book, Oaxaca Resurgent: Indigeneity, Development, and Inequality in Twentieth-Century Mexico (Stanford University Press, 2021) won two awards; the American Society for Ethnohistory's Erminie Wheeler-Voegelin Book Award and the Conference on Latin American History's María Elena Martínez Prize in Mexican History.